hindu-comm/weblogs/manasataramgini/2014/10/2014-10-26_the-domain-of-india-according-to-bhaskararaya-makhindra.md

 Indeed this clearly expresses the extent of India as the domain of the sanātana-dharma.
 The marāṭhā patrons of bhāskararāya had placed the saffron Hindu flag on the fort of Attock.
-He had himself witnessed closely the marāṭhā campaigns against the Portuguese in the Konkan when he was writing his magnum opus the setu-bandha.
+He is said to have himself witnessed closely the marāṭhā campaigns against the Portuguese in the Konkan when he was writing his magnum opus the setu-bandha.
 Thus, there was a brief period of hope that indeed the idea of bājīrāv-I, of the complete liberation of bhāratavarṣa, might become reality.
 It was perhaps the vision engendered by this hope that inspired the words of bhāskararāya.
 Sadly, the marāṭhā-s stumbled and the extent of bhārata today has contracted and threatens to contract even more.
 Not surprisingly more than half the treatises written by bhāskararāya have been lost.
 But lest Hindus forget, they must keep in mind that this was the bhāratavarṣa that their people had in mind even as of 250 years ago and if its civilizational memory is lost all hopes of regaining it may also be seen as lost.